Track MCP LogoTrack MCP

 }

-• get-data - Gets the result of a data flow run as a SQLite file and executes a read-only query on it.
-To get the data from a Coupler.io data flow, you need the data flow to have an AI destination.
+• get-data — Gets the result of a data flow run as a SQLite file and runs a read-only query on it.
+The data flow must have an AI destination.

-• get-schema - Gets the data flow schema file.
-Currently, only data flows built from a dashboard or dataset template are supported.
+• get-schema — Gets the data flow schema file (data flows built from a dashboard or dataset template).

-• list-dataflows – Gets the list of data flows that have an AI destination.
+• list-dataflows — Lists data flows that have an AI destination.

-• get-dataflow – Gets the metadata about the data flow, such as sources, data connections, last successfull execution, and error details (if present).
+• get-dataflow — Gets data flow metadata: sources, connections, last successful execution, and error details.

 Development